WhistleFeed/whistle_feed_staging/README.md

 This Dart package will utilize the plugin, **whistle_feed_staging**, so to quickly and easily implement ads into a Flutter app.

  # Sign Up and Get Your Publisher token here
- Note:- Without Any publisher tokn you will not get any Whistle Adds. https://publisher.whistle.mobi/
+ Note:- Without Any publisher token you will not get any Whistle Adds. https://publisher.whistle.mobi/

  #initilize the plugin of latest version